 As the market for online courses becomes increasingly crowded, it’s becoming harder to stand out and – with student expectations continuing to rise – it’s also harder to maintain a profitable price point for an ordinary self-paced online course.

-In this post, we’ll cover everything you need to know about creating and hosting an online masterclass.
+So, in this post, we’ll cover everything you need to know about creating and hosting a true online masterclass.

 What is a masterclass?